 Contact an Experienced Dallas Failure to Register as a Sex Offender Lawyer Today

 Texas sex offender registration laws will haunt you well after you’ve completed your punishment.
 All too often, people end up facing charges for failure to register because of a technicality or a mistake.
-At Edgett Law Firm, our experienced defense attorneys are here to help.
+At the Edgett Law Firm, our experienced defense attorneys are here to help.

 To schedule your free consultation with an experienced Dallas failure to register as a sex offender lawyer, all you have to do is call our law office.
 We can also help if you’ve been charged with a sex crime.
 We serve clients across Texas, including in Dallas County and Collin County.